 Projects to be conducted with the support of funding from the National Highway Safety Program are included in the New York State's Highway Safety Strategic Plan (pdf document), which is prepared annually and submitted to NHTSA for approval prior to the beginning of federal fiscal year.
 NHTSA's approval is required for the state to receive its funding award.

 Having identified its statewide priorities, the GTSC sends its "call letter" request for applications early in the calendar year.
 The letter outlines the issues NHTSA and GTSC have identified as national and state priorities, and seeks participation from highway safety partners at the state and local level to address these issues.

 Who May Apply

 State agencies, political subdivisions of the state, such as counties, towns, villages or not-for-profit organizations that have oversight for highway safety or serve a population that is in need of highway safety program services that could be delivered by the applicant may apply.
 The GTSC does not fund for-profit agencies.
-Not-for-profit agencies must have a charity registration number on file with the Attorney General's Charities Bureau to be eligible for funding.
+All nonprofit agencies must enroll in the New York State Grants Gateway http://grantsreform.ny.gov/Grantees, enter the required documentation and be approved in order to be eligible for GTSC grant funding.

 How to Apply

 Apply on-line through the eGrants system at SafeNY.ny.gov.
 All applications MUST be submitted through the eGrants system by May 15.
 Local applications must be endorsed by the Chair of the County Traffic Safety Board (TSB) and be returned to the GTSC.
 The endorsement page is printed from the eGrants system.
 Contact your County Traffic Safety Board as to the process for having your application endorsed.